-The Department of Heath gives all eligible students a non-means tested £1,000 grant and a means-tested NHS Bursary of up to £4,491 as a contribution towards maintenance costs.
-Students can also apply for a reduced Maintenance Loan of £2,324 (reduced to £1,811 in the final year) from Student Finance.
+The Department of Health gives all eligible students a non-means tested $\pounds$ 1,000 grant and a means-tested NHS Bursary of up to $\pounds$ 4,491 as a contribution towards maintenance costs.
+Students can also apply for a reduced Maintenance Loan of up to $\pounds$ 2,389 (reduced in the final year) from Student Finance.

-Further information about the support available from the Department of Health is available online: http://www.gov.uk/nhs-bursaries/what-youll-get.
+Further information about the support available from the Department of Health is available online.